An Interview with Master Data Architecture Strategist, Elizabeth Barrette

 Barrette: Okay, you asked about my favorite subject.
 Before working at Dun & Bradstreet I was a solution architect for about 8 years making my living answering that question for other businesses.
 “Do we really need D&B as part of our master data solution?
 Do we need to take on that expense?”
 The answer is yes.
 Think of what D&B does today.
 We have created the largest business database in the world.
-It consists of over 300 million businesses.
+It consists of over hundreds of millions of businesses.
 We make 5 million changes a day to the data; we spend a quarter of a billion dollars on data management, on data governance, and updates.
 We suggest you incorporate D&B data as your referential master data database as part of your ecosystem and let us continuously master the business data and keep up with all those changes.

 Also, we help enrich that information, giving you an additional trusted source to expand your knowledge of business entities.
 Not only will D&B help in the mastering of your data but you will also have access to our firmographic data so that you can understand family trees, and employees, and things like that right out of the gate.